Floorp-Projects/Floorp/gfx/webrender/doc/CLIPPING.md

 assert!(id == generated_id);
 ```

+Note that calling `define_clip` multiple times with the same `clip_id` value
+results in undefined behaviour, and should be avoided.
+There is a debug mode
+assertion to catch this.

 ## Pending changes
 1. Normalize the way that clipping coordinates are defined.
 Having them
    specified in two different ways makes for a confusing API.
 This should be